trant/dubliner/README.md

 ![alt Jail](https://upload.wikimedia.org/wikipedia/commons/c/c8/Kilmainham2.jpg)

 This jail is by far the best place to visit while in Dublin.
 You will learn a lot about the Irish History.
-A lot of movies where filmed in [here](https://www.imdb.com/search/title?locations=Kilmainham%20Jail,%20Dublin,%20County%20Dublin,%20Ireland) too
+A lot of [movies]((https://www.imdb.com/search/title?locations=Kilmainham%20Jail,%20Dublin,%20County%20Dublin,%20Ireland)) where filmed here

 You need to book your tickets online and IN ADVANCE because it is always sold out!
 Tickets can be bought [here](http://kilmainhamgaol.admit-one.eu/index.php?s=OPW_KILM&p=calendar&ev=TOUR&language=ENG)